edenlabllc/rmk/docs/configuration/secrets-management/secrets-management.md

 > Directories that do not contain a `.sops.yaml` or `.spec.yaml.gotmpl` file **will be ignored**.

 Additionally, each `.sops.yaml` file will be automatically updated with the correct paths
-and the public keys of the SOPS Age keys used for encryption.
+and the public keys of the secret keys used for encryption.

 > Manual editing of the encrypted secrets files is **strictly forbidden**, because SOPS automatically controls the
 > checksums of the secret files.
 To safely modify encrypted secrets, always use the